 Amédée Frézier, Relation du voyage de la mer du Sud aux cotes du Chili, du Pérou, et du Brézil, fait pendant les années 1712, 1713, & 1714 . . .
 (Amsterdam, 1717), vol. 2, plate 35 (facing p.
 526).
-(Copy in Special Collections Department, University of Virginia Library)
+Copy in Special Collections Department, University of Virginia Library.

-Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International
+Image is in the public domain.
+Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.

 "Untitled Image (Carrying a Covered Hammock)", Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora, accessed September 18, 2020, http://www.slaveryimages.org/s/slaveryimages/item/2629